JumpStarter: Human-AI Planning with Task-Structured Context Curation: Introduction

 \section{Introduction}

 Planning is a core cognitive process for solving complex, goal-oriented tasks \cite{miller2021multi,ho2022people}.
-Recent advances in the planning abilities of large language models (LLMs) \cite{valmeekam2023planbench,shinn2023reflexion} have enabled human-AI planning across various domains, such as travel planning \cite{xie2024travelplanner}, manufacturing, and healthcare \cite{lee2025veriplan}.
+Recent advances in the planning abilities of large language models (LLMs) \cite{valmeekam2023planbench,shinn2023reflexion} have enabled human-AI planning across various domains, such as travel \cite{xie2024travelplanner}, manufacturing, and healthcare \cite{lee2025veriplan}.
 In these settings, LLMs assist users in decomposing complex goals into actionable steps \cite{wei2022chain, shinn2023reflexion}.
-However, while LLMs can support planning at scale, they still struggle with maintaining context over long interactions \cite{jiang2023llmlingua}.
+However, while LLMs can support planning at scale, they still struggle with maintaining context over long user interactions \cite{jiang2023llmlingua}.
 Despite improvements in memory mechanisms and extended context windows \cite{luo2025large}, users must actively manage what information to provide, as LLMs frequently forget key details, leading to a degraded user experience.
-To generate personalized plans, users often resort to intensive prompt engineering, manually curating chat histories to elicit relevant responses, resupply information, and manage subtasks.
-This process is opaque since users have little insight into what context is retrieved.
-It is also burdensome, often resulting in generic output misaligned with prior interactions.
-To support complex, personalized workflows, LLM-based systems need mechanisms that treat both tasks and context as dynamic, composable units, enabling more modular, transparent, and efficient human-AI planning.
+To generate personalized plans, users often resort to intensive prompt engineering \cite{zamfirescu2023johnny,sarkar2025conversational}, manually curating chat histories to elicit relevant responses, resupply information, and manage subtasks~\cite{liang2024c5}.
+This process is opaque, as users have little insight into which context is retrieved.

+These problems share a common pattern: current LLM interfaces treat the conversation as a single, unstructured context, leaving users to decide what information is relevant at each stage of planning.
+LLM-based systems instead need to bind context to task structure: scoping it to specific subtasks, surfacing what is used at each step, and reusing intermediate progress as the plan evolves.